DSD-resilience/DSD-resilience/README.md

 - 👋 Hi, I’m JT, and I own a digital products firm, DSD.
 We help people understand and use data models.
 - 👀 Key areas of research and development are statistics, AI-ML, and cyber resiliency.
 - 🌱 Let's find more and better ways to analyze data with R, Python and SQL.
-- 💞️ Your clients can benefit from our collaborations on machine learning applied for strategic insights, statistical analysis and data cleaning.
+- 💞️ Create value with collaborations on machine learning applied for strategic insights, statistical analysis and data cleaning.
 - 📫 Let's communicate: millerauthor@datascientistdude.com for business inquiries please.
 - 😄 Dad Joke of the Day: I went to buy a pair of camouflage pants.... but I couldn't find any!
 <!---